-The turkey recipe is also work in progress.
+The Spatchcocked turkey recipe roundup is also work in progress.
 I hope I will republish before Midsommer celebrations.

-Here is what I have added to the recipe – the Pumpkin Puree.
+Here is what I consider adding to the recipe – the Pumpkin Puree.

 How to Make Pumpkin Puree

 A very happy Monday to everyone!

 After a wonderful weekend at the Jersey Shore (no, not like you see on TV) with friends, it’s back to full speed today.
 I’m heading to San Francisco on Thursday afternoon to attend the Dailybuzz Food festival and visit my childhood neighbor, Christian.
 It’ll be my first trip to San Fran and I’ll be making a stop to Sonoma for a harvest party on Saturday.
 I’m beyond excited, but the short week means I’ve got plenty of preparation to do so I don’t fall behind in all other aspects of my life—work and blog included.
 On that note, I’d be more than happy to feature some guest posts during my upcoming trips.
 Just let me know if you’d like to do so!